vladcudoidem/Schaumamal/README.md

   <img src="docs/resources/icon.png" alt="Schaumamal" style="width: 30%; display: block; margin: 0 auto;" />
 </p>

 Schaumamal is a cross-platform layout inspector for Android devices built with Compose Multiplatform.
-Think of it as a modern clone of Google's UiAutomatorViewer with multi-window support.
+Think of it as a modern clone of Google's UiAutomatorViewer with multi-display support.